 Published: 1945 – 674 pages

-Cleaver has written a complete history of the town of Catharine, starting with the Native Americans who first lived in the area.
+Cleaver has written a complete history of the Town of Catharine, starting with the Native Americans who first lived in the area.
 She also includes descriptions of many of the families that resided in Catharine, and asked members of each family to write their own histories for the book.
-She also writes about the colony of New York, and discusses in depth about Schuyler County and other towns located within it.
+She also writes about the colony of New York and discusses in-depth Schuyler County and towns located within it.

 Author: Gary Emerson

 This Chemung Canal operated from 1833 to 1878.
 It was connected to the Chemung River and provided access to the Erie Canal through the Cayuga and Seneca Canals.
 A Link in the Great Chain provides information on the construction and commercial use of the Chemung Canal.

 Beaver Dams Homestead, the Diaries of Truman Grove Beecher

 Beaver Dams Homestead is a collection of the diaries of Truman Grover Beecher, 1862-1887.
 Truman was a farmer, inventor, entrepreneur, and traveler.
 He was also actively involved in the formation and growth of Beaver Dams, New York.